 - (A) Number of Directors; Classified Board.
 Subject to the rights of the holders of any series of Preferred Stock to elect additional directors under specified circumstances, the number of directors shall be fixed from time to time exclusively by the Board of Directors.
-The directors, other than those who may be elected by the holders of any series of Preferred Stock under specified circumstances, shall be divided into three classes, with the term of office of the first class to expire at the Corporation's first annual meeting of stockholders following the date of adoption of these Articles of Incorporation, the term of office of the second class to expire at the Corporation's second annual meeting of stockholders following the date of adoption of these Articles of Incorporation and the term of office of the third class to expire at the Corporation's third annual meeting of stockholders following the date of adoption of these Articles of Incorporation, with each director to hold office until his or her successor shall have been duly elected and qualified.
+The directors, other than those who may be elected by the holders of any series of Preferred Stock under specified circumstances, shall be divided into three classes, with the term of office of the first class to expire at the Corporation's first annual meeting of stockholders following the date of adoption of these Articles of Incorporation and the term of office of the third class to expire at the Corporation's third annual meeting of stockholders following the date of adoption of these Articles of Incorporation, with each director to hold office until his or her successor shall have been duly elected and qualified.
 At each annual meeting of stockholders, (i) directors elected to succeed those directors whose terms expire shall be elected for a term of office to expire at the third succeeding annual meeting of stockholders after their election, with each director to hold office until his or her successor shall have been duly elected and qualified; and (ii) if authorized by a resolution of the Board of Directors, directors may be elected to fill any vacancy on the Board of Directors, regardless of how such vacancy shall have been created. - (B) Quorum; Action by the Board.
 A majority of the directors then in office shall constitute a quorum for all purposes at any meeting of the Board of Directors, and, except as otherwise expressly required by law or by these Articles of Incorporation, all matters shall be determined by the affirmative vote of a majority of the directors present at any meeting at which a quorum is present. - (C) Vacancies.
 Subject to the rights of the holders of any series of Preferred Stock then outstanding, newly created directorships resulting from any increase in the authorized number of directors or any vacancies in the Board of Directors resulting from death, resignation, disqualification, removal from office or other cause shall, unless otherwise required by law or by resolu-tion of the Board of Directors, be filled only by a majority vote of the directors then in office, though less than a quorum (and not by stockholders), and directors so chosen shall serve for a term expiring at the annual meeting of stockholders at which the term of office of the class to which they have been chosen expires, with each director to hold office until his or her successor shall have been duly elected and qualified.
-No decrease in the authorized number of directors shall shorten the term of any incumbent director.
+No decrease in the authorized number of directors shall shorten the term of any incumbent director. - (D) Removal.
+Subject to the rights of the holders of any series of Preferred Stock then outstanding, any director, or the entire Board of Directors, may be removed from office at any time, but only by the affirmative vote of the holders of at least seventy-five percent (75%) of the voting power of all of the then-outstanding shares of capital stock of the Corporation then entitled to vote at an election of directors, voting together as a single class.